spookylukey/django-views-the-right-way/docs/_sources/delegation.rst.txt

 Our answer to this problem ought to have been this: if these generic views don't do what you want, write your own.
 You can easily copy-paste the functionality you need and start from there.
-Why didn't we just say that?
+So why didn't we just say that?
 I think we somehow had the idea that copy-paste is the ultimate disaster in software development.
 If there is some functionality written, we should always make it re-usable rather than re-implement, and we've somehow failed as software developers if we can't.

 You can see this in the design of the CBVs.
 A lot of the complexity in the hierarchy looks like it was introduced in order to avoid a single duplicate